haole89/STVD-NLP/README.md

 Notes: Using SHA-1 hash function for robustness of TV titles.

 # Trimming video based on the information that extracted.
-Notes: Record video 20 hours per day (from 06:00 to 02:00 of next day)
+Notes: Recorded videos are 20 hours long per day (from 06:00 to 02:00 of next day).